Last updated: 23 June 2020

 What does COVID-19 mean for people living with MS?

 People with underlying lung and heart conditions and those aged over 60 years are more likely to experience complications and become severely ill with the COVID-19 virus.
-This group will include many people living with MS, especially those with additional health complications, mobility issues and those taking some MS treatments.
+This group will include many people living with MS, especially those with additional health complications and mobility issues.

 - Wash your hands frequently with soap and water or an alcohol-based hand rub